afrodev/afrodev/README.md

+## If you're from Berkeley Admissions,
+- you can partially see how I wrote the Statement of Purpose and Personal History Statement, using AI agents to keep track of a lot of data
+- done this way because 1.
+I'm on a time crunch with clients and 2.
+It's more fun + I get to develop a reusable workflow for my business.
+- you can see how I ideate and work in the transcripts from the voice memos
+- I'll be publishing the PHS Letter to afrodev.dev

 ## Hi there 👋

 My name is Monzer Faisal.
 I don’t know how to sit still.
 I build things, solve problems, go on adventures.
 Both behind the screen and IRL.
 Most importantly, I enjoy every part of it🎉